 This week sees the release of Crazy Rich Asians, a film that is being celebrated as much for its rom-com charm as for being the first major Hollywood film since 1993’s Joy Luck Club to feature a predominantly Asian cast.
-Based the best-selling book of the same name, Crazy Rich Asians is about a young Chinese-American woman who accompanies her boyfriend to Singapore to attend a family wedding.
-During the trip she discovers that he belongs to a fabulously wealthy clan, the head of which–his mother–is sure to disapprove of her.
+Based on the best-selling book of the same name, Crazy Rich Asians is about a young Chinese-American woman who accompanies her boyfriend to Singapore to attend a family wedding.
+During the trip, she discovers that he belongs to a fabulously wealthy clan, the head of which, his mother, disapproves of her.
 Hilarity ensues.

 While we haven’t seen the movie yet, we’ve watched the trailer about 15 times, and it’s left us with one question.
-No, not “will the star-crossed couple end up together?” but “Are Asian weddings really this over-the-top?”
+No, not “will the star-crossed couple end up together,” because of course they will, but “Are Asian weddings really this over-the-top?”

 So is the wedding at the center of the film completely unrealistic?
 Do even the super rich of Asia go this far?

 Surely, this was a one-time thing, as much a media event as an actual celebration.
-The couple, after all, are known as the “Kim and Kanye” of China.
+The bride and groom, after all, are known as the “Kim and Kanye” of China.

 What’s “Too Much?”

 This is not typical, of course.
 An industry study from 2014 found that the average price for a Chinese wedding was the equivalent of $12,000–about half of the $25-30,000 that Americans spend.
-On the other hand, the average yearly salary during that time was roughly $8,900 (for urban workers), so still a pretty big outlay.
+On the other hand, the average yearly salary for China’s urban workers during that time was roughly $8,900, so still a pretty big outlay.

 The other thing to keep in mind is that Crazy Rich Asians doesn’t take place in China, but in Singapore, which is an independent state on the Malaysian peninsula.
 Singapore has a significant population of ethnic Chinese, and a small percentage of these are hyper-wealthy.
 So unless you belong to that extremely select group, you’re probably not having a Crazy Rich Asian wedding.
 But if you are part of that group, according to one entrepreneur who grew up in Singapore, the original book’s depiction is actually pretty accurate.